 ENGR 0600.
 Engineering Freshman Learning Community Seminar.
 (0) Required for all residents of the Freshman Learning Community (FLC).
 The FLC has three goals: build community with students, faculty, and engineering professionals; learn about the engineering disciplines; and learn how to be a successful engineering student.
 The seminar offers workshops, site visits, and other activities.
-May be repeated.
+May be repeated for credit.
 Graded on a Pass/No Credit basis.

 ENGR 1201.
 Introduction to Engineering Practices and Principles I. (2) Corequisite: MATH 1241.
 An introduction to the different disciplines within engineering; the college’s computing system; academic, personal and professional development; teamwork; project planning; engineering design; engineering calculations; and oral and written communication skills within a multi-disciplinary format.

 ENGR 1241.
 Engineering Analysis.
-(3) Prerequisites: Engineering major and an appropriate score on the Mathematics Placement Test, MATH 1103 with a grade of C or above, or placement by the department.
+(3) Prerequisites: Engineering major and an appropriate eligibility level of mathematics placement, MATH 1103 with grade of C or above, or placement by the department.
 Elementary functions, derivatives and their applications in engineering problems, introduction to definite integrals in solving engineering problems.
 May not be taken for credit if credit for MATH 1241 has been given.
-(Fall, Spring)

 ENGR 3095.
 Leadership Academy Capstone.
 (0) Prerequisites: Admittance into the Leadership Academy program.
 Participants apply leadership, teamwork, ethical decision-making, communication, and strategic planning principles learned during prior semester Leadership Academy modules to a community-based service learning project.
 Implementation and evaluation of projects are approved by Leadership Academy staff and advisory board members.
 Graded on a Satisfactory/Unsatisfactory basis.